 Paris metro: Champs Elysees Clemenceau on line 1

-Since 2006, Fiac exhibits works in the beautiful Tuileries Gardens, at walking distance from Grand Palais venue and the Louvre Museum.
-The implication of artists and galleries and the quality of the site make it generally possible to feature some twenty monumental artwork projects every year alongside the alleys, lawns, ponds and fountains, creating an impressive outdoor exhibition lasting one month.
+Since 2006, Fiac exhibited works in the beautiful Tuileries Gardens, at walking distance from Grand Palais venue and the Louvre Museum.
+The implication of artists and galleries and the quality of the site made it generally possible to feature some twenty monumental artwork projects every year alongside the alleys, lawns, ponds and fountains, creating an impressive outdoor exhibition lasting one month.

-An ever-growing audience shows a keen interest for the artworks on display in the center of Paris at the gates of the Louvre Museum.
+An ever-growing audience showed a keen interest for the artworks on display in the center of Paris at the gates of the Louvre Museum.

-Fiac 2019 and Fiac 2020 will take place in Grand Palais.
-Renovations in the Grand Palais will begin late 2020 and take two years.
-Reed Exhibitions, the organisers of Fiac, in collaboration with the Grand Palais, are reviewing plans to house Fiac in temporary venues near the Grand Palais during this time.
-Once the renovations are completed, Fiac will return to the Grand Palais for their 2023 edition.
+Fiac 2019 and Fiac 2020 took place in Grand Palais.
+Renovations in the Grand Palais began late 2020.
+Reed Exhibitions, the organisers of Fiac, in collaboration with the Grand Palais, reviewed plans to house Fiac in temporary venues near the Grand Palais during this time.
+Once the renovations are completed, Fiac would return to the Grand Palais for their 2023 edition.

-Fiac will continue to collaborate with the Petit Palais for the upcoming editions of On Site.
+Fiac would continue to collaborate with the Petit Palais for the upcoming editions of On Site.

 The 2016 edition of Fiac expanded into two new spaces.